Marc-GA/peamonto/README.md

 PEAMONTO is accessible on: <https://marc-ga.github.io/peamonto/peamonto.owl>

+Version 1.0 of the PEAMONTO module corresponds to commit id 7669aa7 and is accessible [here](https://github.com/Marc-GA/peamonto/commit/7669aa7040913fa18271b4689b1cecd5a95edcf9).

 # GUCO
 The GUCO module serves as a meta module for use cases.
 GUCO provides a generic reference for describing use cases of any type.
 These can be applied to domain-specific modules.

 GUCO is accessible on: <https://marc-ga.github.io/peamonto/guco.owl>

+Version 1.0 of the GUCO module corresponds to commit id d13c153 and is accessible [here](https://github.com/Marc-GA/peamonto/commit/d13c15318825deb3a7251e37d5518c73f5ae6032).

 # Application
 PEAMONTO extends GUCO to the mobility and transportation domain and is currently applied in a tool for designing and comparing different use cases and applications in that domain.